graphicore/util-logging-amd/README.md

 It was created using `r.js -convert ./util-logging./ ./`.

-`util-logging` is a git submodule of `git@bitbucket.org:micovery/util-logging.git` so you have to take care of it being initialized and up to date.
+`util-logging` is a git submodule of `git@bitbucket.org:micovery/util-logging.git` so you have to take care of it being initialized and up to date when you intend to update the files provided in here.

-Bower dependencies for the node standard modules have been declared in `bower.json` to install them run `bower install`
+Bower dependencies for the node standard modules have been declared in `bower.json` to install them run `bower install`.
+No need to do so for node.js.

 To load this with e.g. Require.js you need to give it a proper configuratuion, so it finds all the modules.
 Something like this: